 To see the code, please visit the github repository.
-To report a bug, please raise a 'Issue' in githubs issue tracker.
+To report a bug, please raise an "Issue" in githubs issue tracker.
 Please feel free to contact laurin.steidle@uni-hamburg.de with general issues (i.e. if the installation fails).